Feature Matrix

 Q: Can either Tango or Trainual convert existing training videos into documentation?

-Q: Which tool is better for client-facing documentation delivery?
+Q: Which tool is better for documenting processes for external clients?

 Q: Is there a better alternative to both Tango and Trainual?